 Human Biology Track

 The Human Biology Track in Anthropology prepares students for careers in medicine, dentistry, physical therapy, optometry, podiatry, and other allied health fields.
 Human Biology students major in Anthropology but take departmental courses primarily in biological anthropology.
-Our courses deal in human genetics, human paleontology, human physiology, and human reproductive biology and behavior.
+These courses deal in human genetics, human paleontology, human physiology, and human reproductive biology and behavior.
 They stress an evolutionary perspective on humans and integrate molecular, whole-organism, population, and species level data on humans.
 The Human Biology Track also includes required courses in biology, cultural anthropology, human anatomy, and physiology.
 This program also encourages students to take health/biology-related courses in psychology, sociology, history, political science, and the humanities to fulfill admission requirements to professional schools in the health sciences.
 As a result, our students have the broad, liberal arts background that many health science professional schools find attractive.

-Interested students should contact the pre-med adviser at Sullivan Hall or the Human Biology Track adviser, Dr. Leonard Greenfield, at (215) 204-1489 or email@example.com .
+Interested students should contact the pre-med advisor at Sullivan Hall or the Human Biology Track adviser, Dr. Leonard Greenfield, at (215) 204-1489 or firstname.lastname@example.org .
 A brochure describing the Human Biology Track can be obtained in the Anthropology Department, room 209, Gladfelter Hall.

 Major Requirements: Human Biology

 This track emphasizes a well-rounded liberal arts background and a comprehensive understanding of the world’s varied systems of visual representation.
 The Visual Anthropology curriculum allows students to combine cultural anthropology with the study and practice of visual communication.
-Courses in the Visual Anthropology Track combine topics and methods familiar to the social sciences, humanities, and the media arts.
+Courses in the Visual Anthropology Track combine topics and methods familiar to the social sciences, humanities, and media arts.
 It is well suited to those students interested in popular culture as well as the fine arts; documentary and ethnographic film as well as feature film; all forms of artistic performance, including the folk arts, fine arts, popular arts, and media arts; televisual communication, including both broadcast and narrowcast forms; as well as home media and alternative media.
 Additional attention is now dedicated to relationships of globalization and New Media.